flowenol/apple1serial/README.md

 # apple1serial

-This repository contains firmware files for the Apple-1 Serial Interface expansion card.
+This repository contains firmware and gerber files for the Apple-1 Serial Interface expansion card.

 ## Description